-Generally, most games settle into a routine by about week twelve and progress smoothly after that.
+Most games settle into a routine by about week twelve and move smoothly after that.
 However, it is important to quickly identify a game that is having difficulty and, if necessary, have facilitators from games that are progressing smoothly move in to help straighten this game out.
-Your biggest risk in a large game session is that some players will become bored while waiting for "problem" games to be fixed.
+(A substantial risk in a large game session is that some players will become bored while waiting for "problem" games to be fixed.)

-We used the game session partially as a mixer for the students, and therefore players were randomly assigned to game tables.
+The game session was partially a mixer for the students, and players were randomly assigned to game tables.
 This was done by putting a number on each table and using shuffled index cards with table numbers on them to assign students to tables.
-The listed starting time for the session was 9:00 am.
-It was generally about 9:30 am by the time initial announcements were completed and I began the game session.
-After the game teams selected names, I had each team shout out its name, and then we got the game under way.
-Play of the game was over about 11:00 am, and the teams usually completed their summary charts by 11:15 am.
-At that point, we had a brief introductory discussion while the facilitators posted the game records on the wall, and then we broke for box lunches at 11:30 am.
+Starting time for the session was 9:00 am, and it was about 9:30 am when initial announcements were completed and the game session began.
+The game teams selected names, and I had each team shout out its name.
+Then the game got under way.
+Game play was over about 11:00 am, and the teams usually completed their summary charts by 11:15 am.
+We had a brief introductory discussion while the facilitators posted game records on the wall, and then we broke for box lunches at 11:30 am.

 During the lunch break, the game boards and other supplies were collected.
 The debriefing continued after lunch at about 12:15 to 12:30 pm.
 The winning team was announced, had its picture taken, and was awarded its prizes (Arizona State University beer mugs).
 Then the discussion continued for about a half hour.